SCRT-HQ/VaporShell/docs/glossary/New-VSRDSEventSubscription.md

----
-layout: glossary
-title: New-VSRDSEventSubscription
-categories: glossary
-label1: Category
-data1: Documentation
-label2: Depth
-data2: Deep
-schema: 2.0.0
----

 # New-VSRDSEventSubscription

 ## SYNOPSIS
-Adds an AWS::RDS::EventSubscription resource to the template
+Adds an AWS::RDS::EventSubscription resource to the template.
+The AWS::RDS::EventSubscription resource allows you to receive notifications for Amazon Relational Database Service events through the Amazon Simple Notification Service (Amazon SNS.
+For more information, see Using Amazon RDS Event Notification: https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_Events.html in the *Amazon RDS User Guide*.

 ## SYNTAX